Olive Skipper (Pyrgus serratulae)

 next page back to list

-2012 photos highlighted in orange.
-Click on any photo to go to an enlarged picture, or simply scroll down the page.
+2024 photographs highlighted in yellow.
+Click on any photograph to go to an enlarged picture, or simply scroll down the page.

 A medium-sized Pyrgus that I encounter most frequently at medium to high altitude, even though the altitude range given by Lafranchis is 0-2200m.
-It has a medium dark brown upperside ground colour and the female is said to have a brassy olive tinge, although I have never seen this, but probably because I have not seen many fresh females.
-The upf is very lightly marked with smallish white spots in both sexes, usually more strongly marked in the male.
-The uph is almost completely unmarked except for very pale, almost vestigial, markings.
-The unh ground colour is olive to yellow-green,
+It has a medium dark brown upperside ground colour and the female is said to have a brassy olive tinge, although I have rarely seen this (maybe 33377?), but probably because I have not seen many fresh females.

-this being the reason for its English name.
+The unh ground colour is olive to yellow-green, this being the reason for its English name.

 ref sex